Highest Ranking Graduate - Awards

 Each high school may award only one student except in the case of a tie as specified in the Attorney General's opinion below:

 An institution of higher education is authorized to issue scholarships to more than one person in any case in which the relevant school district certifies a tie for the title of "highest ranking graduate," pursuant to Section 54.201 of the Texas Education Code, (TEC).
 Op.
 Atty.
 Gen. 19892-No. MW-529.
 Please note that TEC Section 54.201 has been re-designated 54.301 by the 82nd Legislature.

 Although this opinion authorizes the issuance of more than one certificate in the event of a tie for "highest ranking graduate," the criteria for identifying such students must be stringently applied.
 It is the responsibility of the district to establish a selection process that will result in the identification of the single "highest ranking graduate."
 In rare cases in which more than one student meets the district's criteria for selection, two certificates may be issued; however, in no event will more than two certificates be issued for one high school.

 (Back to top)

-The Highest Ranking Graduate Certificate (PDF,337KB) is a form filled PDF for the 2012-2013 school year.
+The Highest Ranking Graduate Certificate (PDF,348KB) is a form filled PDF for the 2013-2014 school year for the student only.
+Do not send this document back to TEA.
 You will need to type in the name of the student and high school.
 We suggest you use a nice stock paper for the certificate.
 The principal and superintendent will need to sign the certificate, once it has been printed.
 The student will need the Declaration document on step 3 too.